UraniumCronorum/Procedure-Lettuce-Tomato/README.md

 Update - Progress so far:
 * Built a small framework for intuitive music programming
 * Created a basic audio generator that generates atonal music in an 8-bit style
+* Created a level generator that generates levels randomly in one dimension
+* Created a representation for sprite art that can be used to create the image files

 Changes we are making:
 * Rather than a generic procedural generation driver function, Audio and Level-Design procedural generation algorithms will be developed separately.